Family, Friends and 10-Year-Old Battling Cancer Take to Social Media, Gets Very Special Treat at Golden 1 Center

 Addison said her friend Melanie, a 13-year-old with kidney cancer, deserves to have fun too.
 Addison and Melanie met at the hospital where they are both receiving treatment.

-Now, with tickets secured, a family friend knew there was one way to make this day even more special... for Addison to meet Adam Levine.
+Now, with tickets secured, a family friend knew there was one way to make the day even more special -- for Addison to meet Adam Levine.

 Brandy Salazar started making videos Friday night in a second attempt to use social media to help Addison fulfill a wish.
-After a couple of hours, they got the news that Addison, Melanie and their family memebers would be able to meet Maroon 5.
+After a couple of hours, they got the news that Addison, Melanie and their family members would be able to meet Maroon 5.

 “My favorite songs are just like ‘Animals’ and ‘Sugar,’” said Addison.